 In a medium sized saucepan, melt together peanut butter, honey and coconut oil.

 Remove from heat and add one cup of oats.

 Choose your favorite combination of coconut flakes, sesame seeds, sunflower seeds, dried fruit and mini chocolate chips, to equal a total of ONE CUP.
-(She just got out her one cup measuring cup and poured in the ingredients until the cup was full.)

 Chill for 2 hours, then cut into bars.
 Wrap in plastic wrap for a quick grab and go snack!